 Looking for ways to eliminate garden insect pests, without resorting to pesticides?
-Get our tips for controlling garden bugs.
+Get our tips for controlling harmful garden bugs, no chemicals required.

-Start with “clean” soil.
 Good soil can actually deter garden insect pests.
 But it takes time to prepare.
-Here’s a method that works great for me:
+Here’s a method that works great:

 - First till in organic matter like compost when the growing season begins.
 This will keep your soil clean by adding natural elements and compounds that help keep pests away.

 - After tilling, cover your garden with black plastic or cardboard for 6 months.
 The heat that builds up underneath it will kill most garden pests and their eggs, weeds, parasites and a host of other harmful microorganisms.